slobanov/otus-springframework-2018-11-slobanov/l06-library-service/README.md

  * Or, `docker-compose up -d` - there is ready-to-go [docker-compose.yml](docker-compose.yml).

 __NB__: By default, library app runs on 8080 port and uses [MongoDB](https://www.mongodb.com/) for data storage and expects to find one at `localhost:27017`.
+In default profile `flux` app works in a reactive way.
+Reactive approach can be disabled by switching profile from `flux` to `rest`.
-There is REST API with [Swagger](https://swagger.io/) assets (which means /swagger-ui.html and /v2/api-docs are available).
+For `rest` profile there is REST API with [Swagger](https://swagger.io/) assets (which means /swagger-ui.html and /v2/api-docs are available).

 For data storage app also supports [PostgreSQL](https://www.postgresql.org/) and [in-memory H2 DB](http://www.h2database.com);